OCA/sale-reporting/sale_order_report_with_note/README.rst

 Installation
 ============

-To install this module there is no external library required.
+No specific installation requirements.

 Configuration
 =============

-To configure this module, no configuration is required.
+No configuration is required.

 Usage